Curvature-Guided LoRA: Matching Full Fine-Tuning in Function Space: Solving the Prediction Alignment Problem

-Therefore, the expressivity of LoRA also depends on the minimum singular value of the NTK.
-In particular, Eq.~\eqref{eq:spectrum_f} suggests that a practitioner should apply LoRA finetuning to layers whose corresponding NTK have large minimum eigenvalue, driving the spectrum of \(F\) to \(0\).
-This finding is consistent with Theorem~7 of \cite{afzallinearization} in a generic fine-tuning setup (not LoRA), where the authors also advocate selecting layers that increase the minimum eigenvalue of the NTK to reduce the empirical risk.
-To the best of our knowledge, our work is the first to connect the NTK spectrum to LoRA expressivity to this level of precision.
-We believe that this connection opens up avenues for designing strong, theoretically grounded rank-selection rules, by leveraging existing results \cite{murray2022characterizing,nguyen2021tight,bombari2022memorization} on the NTK spectrum for deep neural networks.
-We leave this for future work. \end{remark}
+\begin{remark} Observe that: $\forall i=1,\ldots,\operatorname{rank}(F),$ Together with Theorem \ref{thm:opt_align}, this suggests that LoRA fine-tuning should be applied to layers whose corresponding NTK has a large minimum eigenvalue.
+This connection opens up new directions for designing theoretically grounded rank-selection rules, by leveraging existing results on the NTK spectrum of deep neural networks \cite{murray2022characterizing,nguyen2021tight,bombari2022memorization}.
+We leave this investigation for future work. \end{remark}